Academic Integrity and Appeal of AQ Designation

 In the event that a candidate misses 2 or more classes, the Course Instructor will communicate to the candidate and to the AQ Program Officer that the candidate is at risk of successful attainment of the Ontario College of Teachers designation of the AQ course.

-Candidates who have enrolled in a course which is subsequently cancelled by the York Catholic District School Board following the registration deadline will be notified of the cancellation by email and/or telephone.
+Candidates who have enrolled in a course that is subsequently cancelled by the York Catholic District School Board following the Registration Request Deadline will not be charged for tuition.
+They will be notified of the cancellation by email.

 Course Evaluation by AQ Candidates